mruchann/Logic-Design/README.md

 # Logic-Design

-CENG232 Lab Assignments, done by Logisim or written in Verilog.
+CENG232 Lab Assignments, some are written in Verilog; some are completed via Logisim.